 Recreational opportunities such as hiking, hunting, fishing, picnicking, kayaking and rafting, summer swimming, bird-watching, mushroom and other harvesting, and gold panning.

 Educational and research opportunities.

 Through the years, many diverse groups and agencies have been working for the betterment of the Nanaimo River Watershed.

-From the September 2011 Symposium, a Working Group was formed and, in November 2011, four overarching themes were identified.
-They are:
+Following the September 2011 Symposium, a Working Group was formed and in November 2011 and four overarching themes were identified.

 In January 2012, an Organizational Structure Committee was formed and charged with developing Terms of Reference for a consensus-based watershed group.
 These Terms of Reference have been developed for the purpose of guiding a cooperative working group of interested individuals and organizations representing community groups, property owners, industry, user groups, government agencies, and non-government organizations.

 To advise and develop strategies and initiatives for the long-term promotion, protection, sustainability and stewardship of the Watershed.

 The Roundtable participants will pool resources to gather and share information, advise agencies, and encourage actions for watershed health and protection.